2012 FA Cup final: Liverpool

-Liverpool – also a Premier League team – entered the competition in the Third Round too.
+Liverpool – also a Premier League team – entered the competition in the Third Round as well.
 Their opening match was a 5–1 home win against Oldham Athletic.
 Robbie Simpson opened the scoring for Oldham in the 28th minute, but Craig Bellamy equalised just two minutes later, with Steven Gerrard scoring a penalty to give Liverpool the lead.
 Jonjo Shelvey scored his first goal for the club in the second half, before late goals from Andy Carroll and Stewart Downing ensured progression to the Fourth Round.

 For the Fourth Round, Liverpool were drawn at their home ground, Anfield against Manchester United.
 The match took place in the wake of the racial abuse row between Luis Suárez and Patrice Evra, for which Suárez was serving an eight-match ban.
 Daniel Agger opened the scoring with a header from a corner, before Park Ji-sung equalised for United before half-time.
 With the match approaching full-time, Dirk Kuyt scored in the 88th minute to give Liverpool a 2–1 victory and secured their place in the Fifth Round.
 Their opponents were Brighton & Hove Albion, whom Liverpool beat 6–1 at Anfield, courtesy of goals from Martin Škrtel, Carroll and Suárez, as well as three own goals.

 Liverpool faced Stoke City in the Sixth Round at Anfield.
 Suárez scored in the 23rd minute to give Liverpool the lead, before former player Peter Crouch equalised three minutes later.
 Downing scored in the second half to secure a 2–1 for the club and ensure their place in the semi-finals.
 Local rivals Everton were the opponents in the semi-final, held at Wembley Stadium.
 Nikica Jelavić scored in the 24th minute after a Liverpool defensive error, to give Everton a 1–0 lead.
 Liverpool equalised in the second half when Suárez scored after a back-pass from Everton defender Sylvain Distin.
 The match looked to be heading towards extra time, before Carroll headed in a Craig Bellamy free kick in the 87th minute to give Liverpool a 2–1 victory and secure their place in the final for the first time since 2006, when they defeated West Ham United.